What's the Time Mr Wolf? (album)

 What's the Time Mr Wolf? is the debut album by Noisettes.
 It was released on 5 February 2007 in the United Kingdom on Vertigo Records (supported by an extensive UK tour) and on 17 April 2007 in the United States on Universal Records.
-Five singles have been released from the album: "IWE", "Scratch Your Name", "Don't Give Up" and "Sister Rosetta (Capture The Spirit)" and their final single, "The Count of Monte Christo".
+Five singles were released from the album: "IWE", "Scratch Your Name", "Don't Give Up", "Sister Rosetta (Capture The Spirit)", and "The Count of Monte Christo".
 The album was recorded over a period of two years, in various studios in Croydon, England and in Los Angeles and Sausalito, California.
 It peaked at #75 on the UK Albums Chart.